-(a) When rebuilding his car’s engine, a physics major must exert N of force to insert a dry steel piston into a steel cylinder.
-What is the normal force between the piston and cylinder? (b) What force would he have to exert if the steel parts were oiled?
+(a) When rebuilding an engine, a physics major must exert N of force to insert a dry steel piston into a steel cylinder.
+What is the normal force between the piston and cylinder? (b) What force would they have to exert if the steel parts were oiled?

 (a) What is the maximum frictional force in the knee joint of a person who supports 66.0 kg of her mass on that knee? (b) During strenuous exercise, it is possible to exert forces to the joints that are easily 10 times greater than the weight being supported.
 What is the maximum force of friction under such conditions?
 The frictional forces in joints are relatively small in all circumstances except when the joints deteriorate, such as from injury or arthritis.
 Increased frictional forces can cause further damage and pain.